Noothanvardhan/newsite/README.md

 - **Soft Skills:** Quick learner, problem solver, team player

 ## 👀 What I’m Interested In
-- Learning new things in software development
+- Learning new things in web development
 - Collaborating with passionate developers
 - Exploring emerging technologies